Thirteen Treasures of the Island of Britain: Halter of Clydno Eiddyn

-The Knife of Llawfrodedd the Horseman
+Knife of Llawfrodedd the Horseman

 Llawfrodedd Farchog (from marchog "the Horseman"), or Barfawc "the Bearded" in other manuscripts, is said to have owned a knife which would serve for a company of 24 men at the dinner table.

-The Cauldron of Dyrnwch the Giant
+Cauldron of Dyrnwch the Giant

+The cauldron (pair) of Dyrnwch the Giant is said to discriminate between cowards and brave men: whereas it would not boil meat for a coward, it would boil quickly if that meat belonged to a brave man.